postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/generating-server-code.md

 1. Select an API containing an OpenAPI 3 specification.
 1. In the right sidebar, select the code generation icon **\<\/\>**.
    <img alt="Edit API" src="https://assets.postman.com/postman-docs/api-codegen.jpg" width="350px"/>
-1. In the **Code Generation** panel, choose the language and framework for which you want to generate boilerplate and select the **Generate Code** button.
+1. In the **Code Generation** panel, choose the language and framework for which you want to generate boilerplate and select **Generate Code**.

 The generated code will automatically be downloaded as a zip archive.
 You may need to open the Downloads option of your browser to find the archive.
 The name of the file includes the name of the API the code is generated from as well as the language and framework selected.